Goal-guided Generative Prompt Injection Attack on Large Language Models: Methodology

 \subsubsection{Adversarial scope and goal.}

-Given a text $t$ containing multiple sentences, we generate a text $t'$ to attack the language model, ensuring that the meaning of the original text $t$ is preserved.
+Given a text $t$ containing multiple sentences, we generate a text $t'$ to attack the language model, ensuring that the meaning of the original text $t$ is preserved, otherwise, then we believe that the attack text $t'$ is attacking another text that is unrelated to $t$.
 Here, we use $\mc{D}(t',t)$ to represent the distance between the semantics of text $t$ and $t'$.
 If the LLM outputs $M(t)$ and $M(t')$ differ, then $t'$ is identified as an adversarial input for $M$.
-Our objective is to generate a text $t'$ that satisfies the following conditions \eqn{ }{ M(t) = r,\quad M(t') = r',\quad r \neq r',\quad \mc{D}(t',t) = 0, } where the texts $r$ and $r'$ are the outputs of model $M$ on text $t$ and $t'$ respectively, and $r$ is also the groundtruth of text $t$.
-Note that here we assume that the output text $r$ and $r'$ come from some candidate set, so equality $=$ makes sense.
-In our problem, we aim to provide the following attack characteristics \im{ \item \textbf{Effective:} Problem \ref{eqn:LLM-attack} shows that the attack model ensures a high attack success rate (ASR) with $M(t') = r'$ such that $r' \neq r$ on one hand and maintains high benign accuracy with $M(t) = r$ on the other hand.
+Our objective is formulated as follows: \eqn{ }{ M(t)=r, \quad M\left(t^{\prime}\right)=r^{\prime}, \quad \mc{D}(r,r^{\prime}) \ge \varepsilon, \quad \mathcal{D}\left(t^{\prime}, t\right) < \varepsilon, } where the texts $r$ and $r'$ are the outputs of model $M$ on text $t$ and $t'$ respectively, and $r$ is also the groundtruth of text $t$.
+We introduce a distance function $\mc{D}(\cdot,\cdot)$ and a small threshold $\varepsilon$ to measure the semantic relationship between two texts.
+In our problem, we aim to provide the following attack characteristics

+\im{ \item \textbf{Effective:} Problem \ref{eqn:LLM-attack} shows that the attack model ensures a high attack success rate (ASR) with $\mc{D}(M(t'),r) \ge \varepsilon$ on one hand and maintains high benign accuracy with $\mc{D}(M(t),r) < \varepsilon$ on the other hand.

 \item \textbf{Imperceptible:} Prompt injection attacks are often detected easily by inserting garbled code that can disrupt large models.
-We try to ensure that the adversarial text fits better into the problem context so that the model's active defence mechanisms make it difficult to detect the presence of our prompt injections.
-The semantic constraint $\mc{D}(t',t)$ can be replaced by a more relaxed constraint \eqn{ }{ \mc{D}(t',t) < \epsilon. } That is, the distance $\mc{D}(\cdot,\cdot)$ between the clean text $t$ and the adversarial text $t'$ is less than a given small threshold $\epsilon$ with $\epsilon > 0$.
+We try to ensure that the adversarial text fits better into the problem context so that the model's active defense mechanisms make it difficult to detect the presence of our prompt injections.

 \item \textbf{Input-dependent:} Compared to fixed triggers, input-dependent triggers are imperceptible and difficult to detect from humans in most cases \cite{wallace2022benchmarking}.
-It is obvious the adversarial text (or trigger) $t'$ is input-dependent by Eqn. (\ref{eqn:dist-constraint}).
-We will insert trigger $t'$ into $t$ through a prompt injection manner to form an attack prompt. }
+It is obvious the adversarial text (or trigger) $t'$ is input-dependent by Eqn. (\ref{eqn:LLM-attack}).
+We will insert trigger $t'$ into $t$ through a prompt injection to form an attack prompt (see Sec. \ref{sn:prompt-injection}). }